(CSB correspondent Jeff also contributed to this article)

 Those looking to further explore the world of Ram Gopal Varma have plenty of other options.
 Prior to Company, RGV directed the outstanding gangster rise-and-fall story Satya, which may even be a better film.
 More recently, he directed Amitabh Bachchan in the Godfather-influenced Sarkar.
 There is also his excellent prequel to Company, D, which Charlie has reviewed on CSB here.
 He has also taken a stab at directing horror with the Exorcist-tinged Raat and Bhoot.
 Raat has some funny moments but I can’t recommend either in good conscience - Bhoot in particular is a exercise in style over substance.

-Filed under: General and Movie News and Movie News: Bollywood and Movie News: India and People: Ram Gopal Varma and Film Festivals: New York Asian Film Festival 2006 and Contributors: David and Contributors: Jeff
+Filed under: General and Movie News and Movie News: Bollywood and Contributors: David and Movie News: India and People: Ram Gopal Varma and Film Festivals: New York Asian Film Festival 2006 and Contributors: Jeff